 Here is the information they could pass on to the application development team to address the problem

 - Actual user who experienced the issue: user is captured as Dynatrace Tag

 - The traffic behavior of the app when it crashed: basic metrics OneAgent captures for every process

 - Full Crash dump of all crashes that occurred

 Conclusion: OneAgent’s to support IT helpdesks

-In most of our use cases and stories, we write about monitoring microservice applications in hybrid-cloud environments and how Dynatrace DAVIS – the deterministic AI – detects problems and root cause in these very complex environments.
-Thanks to Chad – who was willing to share his story – we get to learn about these other use cases that are very critical to any enterprise organization.
+In most of our use cases and stories, we write about monitoring microservice applications in hybrid-cloud environments and how Dynatrace Davis® – the deterministic AI – detects problems and root cause in these very complex environments.
+Thanks to the customer – who was willing to share his story – we get to learn about these other use cases that are very critical to any enterprise organization.

 If you happen to have your own stories just drop me a note – happy to share it!